-Recommendation: Yes.
-The Utility should be required to notify the Commission, in writing, that it has adjusted its books in accordance with the Commission's decision.
-Four Lakes should submit a letter within 90 days of the final order in this docket, confirming that the adjustments to all the applicable NARUC USOA primary accounts, as shown on Schedules No. 5-A and 5-B, have been made to the Utility's books and records.
-In the event the Utility needs additional time to complete the adjustments, notice should be provided no later than seven days prior to deadline.
-Upon providing good cause, staff should be given administrative authority to grant an extension of up to 60 days.
-(Golden, Wilson) (Final Agency Action)
+The Utility shall be required to notify this Commission, in writing, that it has adjusted its books in accordance with this Commission's decision.
+Schedules No. 5-A and 5-B reflects the accumulated plant, depreciation, CIAC, and amortization of CIAC balances as of August 31, 2016.
+Four Lakes shall submit a letter within 90 days of the final order in this docket, confirming that the adjustments to all the applicable NARUC USOA primary accounts, as shown on Schedule No. 5-A and 5-B, have been made to the Utility's books and records.
+In the event the Utility needs additional time to complete the adjustments, notice shall be provided no later than seven days prior to deadline.
+Upon providing good cause, we shall be given administrative authority to grant an extension of up to 60 days.